Special Weather Statement issued for Luzerne, Wyoming by NWS - News Break

 Special Weather Statement issued for Luzerne, Wyoming by NWS

-Effective: 2021-05-26 13:00:00 EDT Expires: 2021-05-26 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Luzerne; Wyoming A STRONG THUNDERSTORM WILL AFFECT NORTHERN LUZERNE AND WYOMING COUNTIES At 340 PM EDT, a strong thunderstorm was located over Fairmount Spgs, or 16 miles north of Berwick, moving northeast at 40 mph.
-Winds in excess of 40 mph and dime size hail are possible with this storm.
-Locations impacted include Wilkes-Barre, Falls, Muhlenberg, Kingston, Nanticoke, Plains, Pittston, Plymouth, Exeter and Vernon.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
+Effective: 2021-05-26 13:00:00 EDT Expires: 2021-05-26 15:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Luzerne; Wyoming A STRONG THUNDERSTORM WILL AFFECT NORTHWESTERN LUZERNE AND SOUTHWESTERN WYOMING COUNTIES At 229 PM EDT, a strong thunderstorm was located over Biggertown, or 16 miles north of Bloomsburg, moving east at 35 mph.
+Winds in excess of 30 mph and pea size hail are possible with this storm.
+Locations impacted include Muhlenberg, Slocum, Shickshinny, New Columbus, Kasson Brook, Sweet Valley, Huntington Mills, Mountain Top, Ricketts Glen State Park and Pikes Creek.
 This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.alerts.weather.gov